rust-ml/linfa/CONTRIBUTE.md

 8. Pass data as an argument to the function being benched.
 This will prevent Criterion from including data creation time as part of the benchmark.
 9. Add a profiler see [here](https://github.com/tikv/pprof-rs#integrate-with-criterion) for an example on how to do so with pprof, Criterion, and Flamegraph.

+Feel free to use the pls bench as a guideline.
+Note that it uses functions get get default configurations for profiling and benchmarking.
+In most cases you can copy and paste such those portions of code.
+If other configurations are desired it is still easily customizable and explained in the pprof and Criterion documentation.

 ### Running Benchmarks
 When running benchmarks sometimes you will want to profile the code execution.
 Assuming you have followed step 9 to add a pprof profiling hook for the linfa-ica package you can run the following to get your profiling results as a flamegraph.